Cleaning up Texas Toxic Sites

 What actions are needed?

-- Tell the TCEQ leaders you want them to strengthen toxic waste clean-up benchmarks:
+- Tell legislators you want them to tolerate less cancer when calculating our toxic pollution clean-up benchmarks:

 - Have your organization get involved and send a letter to the TCEQ Executive Director, TCEQ Commissioners and state lawmakers: